 1) Uncertain Networks: Uncertain network has been under intensive study for long.
 However, instead of verifying the existence of some structures in uncertain networks, most efforts have been devoted to calculating the existence probability of those structures.
-One of the fundamental problems in this regard is the network reliability problem, which asks the probability that uncertain networks are connected [1].
-Following that, Jin et al. consider the distance-constrained reachability, i.e., the probability that two nodes are connected by a path shorter than a predefined threshold in an uncertain network [12].
-The issue of subgraph discovery with high reliability measure is also investigated [13].
-In recent years, other types of study on uncertain networks (graphs) include reliable topology design [14], extracting representative subgraphs for the acceleration of various querying processes [15], and performance analysis of unreliable wireless networks [8].
+One of the fundamental problems in that regard is the network reliability problem, which asks the probability that uncertain networks are connected [1].
+Following this, Jin et al. consider the distance-constrained reachability, i.e., the probability that two nodes are connected by a path shorter than a predefined threshold in an uncertain network [13].
+The work in [14] focuses on discovering subgraphs with high reliability measure.
+In recent years, other types of study on uncertain networks (graphs) include reliable topology design [15], extracting representative subgraphs for the acceleration of various querying processes [16], performance analysis of unreliable wireless networks [8] as well as connectivity and resilience of secure sensor networks [9].